enerqi/sublime-blog/content/blog/fp-first/index.md

 potentially from different threads, if the data is used in a read-only way, but the compiler only allows one live reference to exist if any writes to that data occur.
 Arguably this gives you the same benefits that purity gives you - no need to worry about aliasing and potential changes to data done implicitly behind your back in some other module.
-The data is not immutable but it can only be changed by one reference.
-It's a bit like that old philosophical question "If a tree falls in a forest and no one is there to hear it, does it make a sound?".
-Similarly I see little problem in using local mutable data (inside a pure function) for performance or possible clarity reasons.
+The data is not immutable but it can only be changed by only one reference.
+It's a bit like that old philosophical question *"If a tree falls in a forest and no one is there to hear it, does it make a sound?"*.
+Similarly, I see little problem in using local mutable data (inside a pure function) for performance or possible clarity reasons.
 Languages like Haskell will make that impossible, but any functional first language with prodecural support, like F#, can do that.